ko4evneg/xml-to-json-web-converter/README.md

 # CrestWave Technologies test project

+##  Run notes
+IMPORTANT: For correct test in IDEA, run configuration should point to $projectdir/target/classes directory.

 ## Description
 The program intended to provide HTML UI form for submitting XML, validate and parse this XML on backend and return JSON packet back to the form.